mozilla/PyPOM/docs/user_guide.rst

 .. note::

   The default timeout of 10 seconds may be considered excessive, and you may wish to reduce it.
-It it not recommended to increase the timeout however.
+Increasing the timeout is not recommended.
 If you have interactions that take longer than the default you may find that you have a performance issue that will considerably affect the user experience.

 .. _Selenium: http://docs.seleniumhq.org/
 .. _Splinter: https://github.com/cobrateam/splinter